autodistill/autodistill/docs/quickstart.md

 ## Next Steps

 Above, we used Autodistill to label a dataset.
-Next, explore the Autodistill ecosystem of models following our guidance in the [Which model should I use?](/which-model-should-i-use/) guide.
+Next, explore the Autodistill ecosystem of models following our guidance in the [What model should I use?](/what-model-should-i-use/) guide.
 This site contains documentation for all Autodistill models, as well as utilities that you can use to work with each model.